-- Try different headlines and titles – This is a key are of your content make sure that you get your message over in these areas so that the search engines can pick them up.
+- Try different headlines and titles – This is a key part of your content, so make sure that you get your message over in these areas so that the search engines can pick them up.

 - Remember long tail keywords – It’s nice to rank for the major terms in your industry but don’t forget the value that it’s added from smaller gains for long tail keywords.